 Oklahoma employees may file a wage claim with the Oklahoma Department of Labor to report unpaid wages.
 A hearing will be conducted to determine the validity of the claim and if it is found to be valid, the Department of Labor will issue a binding order to your employer to pay.
 If the Department of Labor decides to sue your employer, you may receive twice the amount of wages you are owed.

 It is important not to delay in filing your claim or pursuing another cause of action for unpaid wages.
 It may be useful to consult with an Oklahoma employment attorney prior to filing your claim so you understand your rights under Oklahoma employment law.

 Under Oklahoma law, you are entitled to file suit against your employer to recover unpaid wages.
 You may also be awarded liquidated damages in addition to compensation for your unpaid wages.
 Liquidated damages are awarded to workers in order to penalize employers for violating wage and hour laws.
 If your employer violates your right to minimum wage or overtime, they may be ordered to pay a penalty of 2% liquidated damages for each day that your wages are overdue.

 There is a cap on liquidated damages in Oklahoma.
 You cannot be awarded more than the amount of your unpaid wages.
 For example, if you are entitled to $3,000 in unpaid wages, liquidated damages will be capped at $3,000.

 Has your employer violated your right to overtime or minimum wage?
 If so, contact Armstrong & Vaught, P.L.C. right away.
 Our experienced attorneys will aggressively fight back to ensure you are awarded as much compensation as possible.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.